Civil Resolution Tribunal: History

-The CRT initially only had jurisdiction over small claims and strata property (condominium) disputes with a limited cost cap.
-The BC Government, through the Strata Property Act (SPA), enables any private land owner to create a strata, a corporation with unlimited liability and with no shareholders.
-On April 23, 2018, the government of British Columbia introduced legislation to expand the CRT's jurisdiction to include certain motor vehicle accident disputes, disputes for some sections of the Societies Act, and the Co-operative Association Act.
+The CRT began public operations on July 13, 2016.
+It initially had jurisdiction over small claims disputes under $5,000 and strata property (condominium) disputes.

+On April 23, 2018, the government of BC introduced legislation to expand the CRT's jurisdiction to include certain motor vehicle accident disputes and disputes under certain sections of the Societies Act and the Cooperative Association Act.